 Be warned this can be a tough read in places, the more biological, chemical or physiological knowledge the reader has, the easier it is to understand it.
 We believe that this explanation in this book makes sense of the results we have been getting since 1998, and explains some logical reasons behind our treatment’s high level of success.
 I have highlighted some important areas of information in blue, to try to help people understand more about the science.

-As these cell pump systems have serious effects on the balance of the cell or cells’ health if they are not working correctly, as explained in the book (And in the FAQ section under ‘Is there any science behind Bioflow?).
+As these cell pump systems have serious effects on the balance of the cell or cells’ health if they are not working correctly, as explained in the book.
 Then logically therefore, making sure pH. is correct in the body is of an extremely high importance level as blood pH. is a major factor in cell pump health and efficiency, and therefore the health of the body at a cellular level.

 To show how important this is.
 If you search on the internet on any major disease, such as Parkinson’s disease, M.S., cystic fibrosis etc., followed by the words ‘ion channels’, it should show the connections between problems with ion channels and poor health.